Puppy Feeding Guide: How Much to Feed a Puppy

 While it’s always important to feed your dogs well, it’s especially important to know how much to feed a puppy, so they can get the best start in life with the proper nutrition.

-Your puppy’s growing bones, muscles, brain cells and tissues require specific nutrients: Too few or too many calories, over supplementing or nutrient deficiencies—all of these can be harmful to your pup in the long run, making it vital to know how much to feed a puppy.
-And, no, feeding a standard dog food is not the solution as most will not fulfill these needs.
+Your puppy’s growing bones, muscles, brain cells, and tissues require specific nutrients.
+Too few or too many calories, over-supplementing, or nutrient deficiencies can all be harmful to your pup in the long run, making it vital to know how much to feed a puppy and what type of food is best for them.

-If you have found yourself to be the caregiver of a new puppy (or puppies—lucky you!), take a look through our guide below to learn how much to feed a puppy.
-It will help you understand your puppy’s nutritional needs through every stage of their young life—so you can help them thrive.
+If you’re the caregiver of a new puppy, take a look through our guide to understand your puppy’s nutritional needs through every stage of their young life so you can help them thrive.

 If you are raising puppies yourself without the mother, or you need to supplement puppies for another reason, a formula specifically made for puppies is the best option.
 (Don’t substitute a kitten or human formula.)